boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 # Pyramid Chart

-The Pyramid Chart is a triangle diagram, which allows you to make proportional comparisons between values showcased in a progressively increasing manner.
+The Pyramid Chart is a triangle diagram that allows you to make proportional comparisons between values showcased in a progressively increasing manner.
 It consists of various segments, each representing a data point.

 ![Pyramid Chart](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/pyramidchart.png)

 ## How to configure table data in the Pyramid Chart

 The Pyramid Chart needs a minimum of one value element and one column element to showcase.
-The measure or expression field that you want to analyze can be dropped into Values block.
+The measure or expression field that you want to analyze can be dropped into the Values block.
 The dimension for which you want to categorize the measure can be dropped into the Columns block.
 To categorize the measure based on a series, drop the respective dimension into the Rows block.

 To configure data in the Pyramid Chart, follow these steps: